MicrosoftDocs/learn/learn-pr/azure/intro-to-azure-cache-for-redis/includes/3-how-azure-cache-for-redis-works.md

 ## Distributed cache

-The distributed cache feature in Azure Cache for Redis helps improve your apps' response times by frequently copying accessed data to a cache.
+The distributed cache feature in Azure Cache for Redis helps improve your apps' response times by copying frequently-accessed data to a cache.
 This cache has lower latency and provides for higher throughput than the primary datastore.
 The distributed cache feature:

 - Accelerates application responsiveness.
 - Helps reduce load on primary datastores and compute resources.